fortuneoboh/pdsnd_github/README.md

 GitHub project (Project 3) repository for PDSND
 # Udacity-programming-for-Data-Science-using-Python-Nanodegree

-# Created by Fortune Oboh
+# Authored by Fortune Oboh

 This repository contains projects and practice set for Udacity Programming For Data Science Using Python Nanodegree.